yegappan/lsp/README.md

 customNotificationHandlers|A dictionary of notifications and functions that can be specified to add support for custom language server notifications. features|A dictionary of booleans that can be specified to toggle what things a given LSP is providing (folding, goto definition, etc) This is useful when running multiple servers in one buffer.

-The LSP servers are added using the LspAddServer() function.
-This function accepts a list of LSP servers with the above information.
+The LspAddServer() function accepts a list of LSP servers with the above information.

 If you used [vim-plug](https://github.com/junegunn/vim-plug) to install the LSP plugin, then you need to use the VimEnter autocmd to initialize the LSP server and to set the LSP server options.
 For example:
 ```viml